Daniel Chamale

-Daniel Chamale (born March 16, 1993) is a Canadian soccer player who plays as a defender with the Milwaukee Wave.
+Daniel Chamale (born March 16, 1993) is a Canadian soccer player who plays as a defender with the Canadian Crusaders in Major League Indoor Soccer.

 Club career

 Early career

 Chamale played at the college level with the Humber Hawks for the 2013–14 season.
 During his stint with Humber College, he helped the team secure the national college championship.

-He also played in the Canadian Soccer League in 2013 with the Serbian White Eagles.
+In the summer of 2013, he played in the Canadian Soccer League's first division with the Serbian White Eagles.
 In his debut season with the Serbs, he assisted the team in securing the final postseason berth in the First Division.
 Their opponents in the preliminary round of the playoffs were Kingston FC where the White Eagles were defeated from the competition.
 He returned for another season in 2014 where once more the team qualified for the playoffs by finishing sixth in the division.
 Kingston once again defeated the Toronto-based team in the tournament's opening round.

+Chamale re-signed with the Serbs for his third and final season in 2015.
+He would help the club win the divisional title.
+The Serbs would defeat London City in the preliminary round of the playoffs.
+Their postseason journey would conclude in the following round after a defeat by SC Waterloo Region.

 Indoor career

 In 2015, he played with Futsal Club Toronto where he won the national Futsal Canadian Championship.

 Chamale transitioned into the professional indoor level for the 2016–17 season by signing with Milwaukee Wave in the Major Arena Soccer League.
 He aided the team in qualifying for the playoffs where they were defeated in the Eastern Conference final by Baltimore Blast.
 In total, he would appear in 20 matches and score 2 goals in his debut season.
 He would receive an All-Rookie honorable mention for his rookie season.

 He would re-sign with Milwaukee for the following season.
 In his sophomore season with the Wave, the team clinched the Central Division title.
 However, their postseason journey concluded as the previous season in the Eastern Conference final losing once more to Baltimore.
 Chamale renewed his contract with the Wave for the 2018–19 season.
 He assisted Milwaukee in securing the double where they defeated Monterrey Flash for the championship.
 During their championship season, he appeared in 16 matches and recorded 7 goals.

 In 2021, he would re-sign with Milwaukee for his fifth season.
+He would miss the majority of the season due to an injury.

+In 2024, he began playing with the Canadian Crusaders in Major League Indoor Soccer.